citp/privacy-policy-historical/o/or/ord/ordnancesurvey.co.uk.md

-> *The following text is extracted and transformed from the ordnancesurvey.co.uk privacy policy that was archived on 2011-10-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111006151938id_/http%3A//www.ordnancesurvey.co.uk/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ordnancesurvey.co.uk privacy policy that was archived on 2012-06-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120601172135id_/http%3A//www.ordnancesurvey.co.uk/privacy-policy.html) for the most accurate reproduction.*

 # Privacy policy for the Ordnance Survey website

-Last Updated: March 2011
+Last Updated: May 2012

 Ordnance Survey, and its wholly owned subsidiary company Ordnance Survey Limited, are committed to protecting and respecting your privacy, and operate within the requirements of the Data Protection Act 1998.